DICI-Lab/MeNr-Analysis/README.md

 # MeNr introduction

-The document describes the procedure to run the different analyses established in the manuscript XXXX.
+The document describes the procedure to run the different analyses established in the manuscript "Non-human primate MHC-E variants play a critical role in natural killer cell activity in response to SIV-derived peptide repertoire".
 The organization of the document follows three distinctive chapters: (1) the softwares required to execute these analyses, (2) R Studio script analyses, and (3) PyMOL script analyses.

 ## Softwares required